CSS Specificity

 Example 1

-In this example, we have used the "p" element as selector, and specified a red color for this element.
-The text will be red:
+Here, we have specified a red color for <p> elements.
+Result: The text will be red:

 <html>